nology-tech/wov-client-project/docs/conventions.md

 ---

 ## TS, TSX
+Components will have stories.

+Features will be tested with React testing library.

 ### How will you write functions?

 If a function is very long and if it makes sense to be used elsewhere, it should be created in a separate folder/file, e.g. `src/utilities/utilities.ts`